About the ParentChild + Programme

 The Home Visitor brings developmentally appropriate books and toys to the home.
 Each week a new book or toy is introduced, and the Home Visitor models reading and play for the parent and child.
 The books and toys are given as a gift to the family to continue the learning and to build a quality home learning environment.

 On the second visit of the week, the same book or toy is used again to encourage and promote use of the materials.
 An observational report is written by the Home Visitor after each visit to record the child’s development and family engagement.

 Home Visitors receive an initial 16 hours of training and attend weekly team reflective supervisions.
 As part of the ongoing education of Home Visitors, facilitated lectures/discussions on relevant topics are included in supervision.
 Supervision also provides an opportunity to report back on how the visits are going and to receive feedback and support from the Coordinator and the team.
-Home Visitors are also encouraged to continue with their professional development through academic and community courses such as FETAC Level 5, 6 as well as Degrees and higher in Early Years Education and other relevant topics.
+Home Visitors are also encouraged to continue with their professional development through academic and community courses such as FETAC Level 5, and 6 as well as Degrees and higher in Early Years Education and other relevant topics.

-If you are interested in finding out more information about ParentChild+ programme in the Docklands, please contact one of the Programme Coordinators:
+If you are interested in finding out more information about the ParentChild+ programme in the Docklands, please contact one of the Programme Senior Coordinators: